Programming-Git2024/Shop5/README.md

 In these lines, a validator for inv ensures the value is not less than minInv, and also not greater than maxInv.
 The commit message for this task is 'task H'

+## TAsk Implementing tests in PartTest.java
+The following tests were implemented between lines 159-198 of PartTest.java getMinInv() setMinInv() getMaxInv() setMaxInv() setMinAndMaxInv()
+The commit message for this task is 'Task I'